Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: Brane-localized gravity

-Let us make some comments on the brane-localized higher derivative terms. {\bf 1}. $L_{\text{GB}}(\hat{R})=L_{\text{GB}}(R)+2 (d-3) (d-2) R\ \text{sech}^2(\rho)+(d-3) (d-2) (d-1) d\ \text{sech}^4(\rho )$ is a combination of Gauss-Bonnet gravity and Einstein gravity, whose EOM contains only second-order derivatives. {\bf 2}.
-The specific combination $(\hat{R}^{ij}\hat{R}_{ij}-\frac{d}{4(d-1)}\hat{R}^2)$ appears in many theories such as new massive gravity \cite{Bergshoeff:2009hq}, holographic renormalization \cite{deHaro:2000vlm,Balasubramanian:1999re}, brane effective action \cite{Chen:2020uac} and critical gravity \cite{Lu:2011zk}.
+Let us make some comments on the brane-localized HD terms. \begin{itemize} \item $L_{\text{GB}}(\hat{R})=L_{\text{GB}}(R)+2 (d-3) (d-2) R\ \text{sech}^2(\rho)+(d-3) (d-2) (d-1) d\ \text{sech}^4(\rho )$ is a combination of Gauss-Bonnet gravity and Einstein gravity, whose EOM contains only second-order derivatives. \item The specific combination $(\hat{R}^{ij}\hat{R}_{ij}-\frac{d}{4(d-1)}\hat{R}^2)$ appears in many theories such as new massive gravity \cite{Bergshoeff:2009hq}, holographic renormalization \cite{deHaro:2000vlm,Balasubramanian:1999re}, brane effective action \cite{Chen:2020uac} and critical gravity \cite{Lu:2011zk}.
 Note that $(\hat{R}^{ij}\hat{R}_{ij}-\frac{d}{4(d-1)}\hat{R}^2)$ is a Weyl density, which is Weyl invariant up to a total derivative for $d=4$.
-As we will show below, this higher derivative term can be ghost-free and tachyon-free for suitable choices of parameters. {\bf 3}.
-By studying the brane bending mode, we find $\hat{R}^2$ induces a potential scalar ghost generally.
-Similar to the case of above section, this potential ghost does not satisfy EOM and thus is ruled out.
+As we will show below, this HD term leads to a ghost generally. \item By studying the brane bending mode, we find $\hat{R}^2$ induces a potential scalar ghost generally.
+However, this ghost does not obey EOM and seems to be harmless.
+The physical conditions considered in this paper do not restrict $\hat{R}^2$.
+We leave a careful study of this HD term to future work. \end{itemize}